AlokKothiyal1/SwiggyClone/README.md

 Sweggy.tk is the clone of Swiggy.com (Swiggy is India's largest and highest-valued online food ordering and delivery platform.

 ## Built With

-  -React
+  - React
-  -Hooks
+  - Hooks
-  -Bootstrap
+  - Bootstrap
-  -Material UI
+  - Material UI
-  -Nodejs
+  - Nodejs
-  -HTML 5 and CSS 3.
+  - HTML 5 and CSS 3.
-  -Font awesome.
+  - Font awesome.
-  -MongoDB
+  - MongoDB
-  -Express
+  - Express
-  -AWS
+  - AWS
-  -Mapbox API
+  - Mapbox API